For complete guides to homebrew and custom firmware for other devices, check out Hacks.Guide.

 Thoroughly read all of the introductory pages (including this one!) before proceeding.

 This guide is for retail (consumer purchased; not from the PlayStation Partner Program) consoles only!

 Homebrew usually refers to software that is not authorized by Sony.
 It allows you to run homebrew games, tools like save editing and backup, and emulators for various older systems.

-In many cases, running homebrew on your device is 100% free using just the system browser.
+Running homebrew on your device is 100% free on your device.

 What is Custom Firmware?

 Custom Firmware ("CFW") enables you to use more advanced hacks that userland homebrew can't easily do, in addition to anything homebrew can do.
 Essentially all homebrew solutions on the PS Vita (TV) include a CFW of some kind.

 This guide has the end goal of taking a completely unmodified PS Vita (TV) from stock firmware to custom firmware.